Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/Get-AzNotificationHubsNamespaceAuthorizationRules.md

 ## SYNTAX

 ```
-Get-AzureRmNotificationHubsNamespaceAuthorizationRules [-ResourceGroup] <String> [-Namespace] <String>
+Get-AzNotificationHubsNamespaceAuthorizationRules [-ResourceGroup] <String> [-Namespace] <String>
  [[-AuthorizationRule] <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmNotificationHubsNamespaceAuthorizationRules** cmdlet returns information about the Shared Access Signature (SAS) authorization rules associated with a notification hub namespace.
+The **Get-AzNotificationHubsNamespaceAuthorizationRules** cmdlet returns information about the Shared Access Signature (SAS) authorization rules associated with a notification hub namespace.
 You can return information about all the rules associated with the namespace.
 Alternatively, and by including the *AuthorizationRule* parameter, you can return information for a specific rule.
 Authorization rules manage access to namespaces.